RamonM18/Link-Game/README.md

 ### JavaScript (HTML5 Canvas)
 A browser-based port of the Java version.
 Runs directly in the browser — no install needed.
 Uses an HTML5 canvas and a drag-and-drop JSON map loader to place sprites.
+It will initially just show link in a blank map but there is a map that you can drag and drop.
+This will populate the area with a premade map that has trees as the border and chests.

 **To run:** Open `index.html` in a browser.

 ### Python (Pygame)
-The most feature-complete version, built last.
+The most feature completed version.
 Adds Cuccos (chickens) that bounce around the map and attack Link if provoked too many times — a reference to the classic Zelda mechanic.

 **To run:**